 It was a delight meeting all of them; Mr. Dmytryk, who had not been in good health before and had not given any interviews for quite some time, was very relaxed, and he enjoyed talking about his career in films, which began in 1922 when he became a messenger boy at Paramount.

 He was born in Grand Forks, British Columbia, Canada, on September 4, 1908, of Ukrainian emigré parents.
-His mother died when he was young (in 1918) and after his father had married again, the family first moved to San Francisco and then to Los Angeles.
+His mother died in 1918, and after his father had married again, the family first moved to San Francisco and then to Los Angeles.
 While attending the Hollywood High School in Hollywood, he became a messenger boy at Paramount in 1922.
 He then went to CalTech, and in 1927 he rejoined Paramount as a full-time projectionist and then became an editor in the 1930s.

 “Crossfire” (1947) became one his many landmark films.
 It earned him an Academy Award nomination as Best Director but, unfortunately, that same year would prove to be a disastrous one as he became one of the victims of the House Un-American Activities Committee (HUAC).
-Long story short, Mr. Dmytryk became a member of the ‘Hollywood Ten,’ a group of ten filmmakers who refused to confirm or deny any political affiliation, and by refusing to testify, they jeopardized their careers.
+Long story short, Mr. Dmytryk became a member of the ‘Hollywood Ten,’ a group of ten filmmakers who refused to confirm or deny any political affiliation.
+By refusing to testify, they jeopardized their careers.
 They were tried at the Federal Court of Washington, D.C., and convicted of contempt of Congress.
-As a result Mr. Dmytryk was fired from his seven year contract by RKO and could not work in Hollywood.
-Subsequently he was offered work in England where he directed two films.
+As a result, Mr. Dmytryk was fired from his seven-year contract by RKO and could not work in Hollywood.
+Subsequently, he was offered work in England where he directed two films.

 Mr. Dmytryk, why are you writing a book about “Raintree County”?

 I thought it would be a good subject to talk about making pictures, how you make pictures, why you make pictures.
 We have a saying in America: A camel is a horse made by a committee—does that make any sense to you ?
 That’s exactly what pictures are now: they’re made by committees.
 This whole thing of committees and boards of directors has certainly ruined the arts.
 They make money, that’s the most important thing in the world.
-When I was making films, when they asked me to become a director, I was the boss.
+When I was making films, I was the boss when they asked me to become a director.
 A producer never came on the set.
 I remember Leo McCarey literally had a producer thrown of the set.
-They grabbed him at his command, threw him out and locked the door.
+They grabbed him at his command, threw him out, and locked the door.
 What I did when a producer came out on the set—and they very rarely did—I would get a chair and say, ‘Sit down!’
-We’d talk and after fifteen minutes he would realize that we weren’t working, we’d just be talking about football or baseball or something.
+We’d talk, and after fifteen minutes, he would realize that we weren’t working.
+We’d just be talking about football or baseball or something.
 So he’d say, ‘Hey, I gotta go up to the office.’
-In any art you have only one mind—that one mind can use help from his assistants, from the people who work with him.
+In any art, you have only one mind—that one mind can use help from his assistants, from the people who work with him.
 But he’s got to be in control.
 He has to be in charge.

 Can you tell me how you got started in the film business?

 I ran away from home when I was fourteen; I belonged to a group, something like the boy scouts, called the Western Rangers, and the son of an executive at Paramount was one of these boys.
-Through him I got a small job.
+Through him, I got a small job.
 I started as a messenger boy at six dollars a week.
-Then they created a job for me at the laboratory, at the time Paramount was in the process of moving to where they are now.
+Then they created a job for me at the laboratory.
+At the time, Paramount was in the process of moving to where they are now.
 They were still located at Sunset and Vine back then, and they ran dailies.
-I used to go in and watch them, and I was entranced by the complicated machinery which was much more complicated than it is today.
+I used to go in and watch them, and I was entranced by the complicated machinery that was much more complicated than it is today.
 Nothing was automatic.
-They only had two projectionists and one of them taught me all about his business.
+They only had two projectionists, and one of them taught me all about his business.
 He wanted to smoke, but you weren’t allowed to when you were running a film.
-So I was able to take over for him once in a while when he went out for a smoke.
+So I could take over for him once in a while when he went out for a smoke.
 The head of the laboratory kept saying to me, ‘Get the hell out of there, don’t go in there!’
-But I kept going back and finally they gave me a job as an assistant projectionist.
+But I kept going back, and finally, they gave me a job as an assistant projectionist.
 I was still going to school.
 Then I went to CalTech—the California Institute for Technology—for a year, majoring in mathematics.
 I decided that the film business was a lot more interesting, so I decided to quit CalTech and work full-time at the studios.